jpegleg/1-vm-enterprise/README.txt

 Run a private local VM that interacts other servers and with the internet to create and manage kubernetes and VMs deployed across the world.

-CentOS 8 EPEL - server with GUI from install menu
+CentOS 8 EPEL - gui or not

 recommended min provisioning:
 25 GB disk